caltechlibrary/newt/origin_story.md

 - data modeling (e.g. scheme design) should only happen in the database
 - managing data should only happen in the database
-- the database needs to be accessible via URL and return JSON content instead of a DB connector used to send SQL down the wire
+- database needs to be accessible via URL and return JSON content so that SQL stays out of the middleware completely (the ORM is a symptom not a solution)
 - user access and permissions should be pushed to the outer layer of a web application (e.g. Apache 2 integrated with Shibboleth)
-- if the database produces JSON we still need to turn that into HTML before sending to the browser, this should be done with a simple, stateless template engine
+- if the database supplies JSON responses we still need to turn that into HTML; use a a simple, stateless template engine
-- we need a means of routing data round systems, e.g. taking our JSON API results and sending through the template engine
+- use a single piece of software for routing data to our JSON API through the template engine

-It is the last bit that our middleware should focus on not the rest.
-Can data routing become an "off the shelf" component used to build a web application?
-That is the itch that Newt is trying to scratch.
+Our middleware should be focus that last stage.
+Everything use should be provided by "off the shelf" components.
+The middleware focus is in the final composition from the parts.
+It can use configuration to do that.

 Proposed components for testing a the simple data router concept